EdonFetaji/K8S/README.md

 # K8S
-simple repo.
-Including a flask application, and using redis for caching.
+This repository Includes a flask application, and using redis for caching.
 Deployed in a kubernetes cluster as a sidecar to the flask app.
+2 replicas deployed, and hosted through service controller (NodePort).
+Really nice example for load balancing.
+You can visually see which instance / replica you are getting, by the counter displayed on the screen

 how to run :